 Skip to main content

-Section 13.5 Traversing vectors
+Section 13.7 Traversing vectors

-Listing 13.5.1.
+Listing 13.7.1.

 You will notice that the traversal looks just like looping through the characters of a string.
 We use a variable of type size_t to track our position.
 And we use .size() to determine where to stop.
 Of course, we can do things other than print the elements.
-This example traverses an vector and squares each element:
+This example traverses a vector and squares each element:

-Listing 13.5.2.
+Listing 13.7.2.

 Also, similar to when iterating through the characters in a string, we can use a range-based loop to iterate through vectors.
 If we don’t care about knowing the index of each item, this syntax can simplify things:

-Listing 13.5.3.
+Listing 13.7.3.

 Note that the local variable used to hold the current element during each iteration of the loop has the type of data that the vector is storing.
 For a vector<int> we use for (int NAME : ... while for a vector<string> we say for (string NAME : ....

-Listing 13.5.4.
+Listing 13.7.4.

-On line 7 we have for (int& value : a) because it needs to modify the elements in the vector a.
-The second loop does not need (or want) to modify anything, so it just uses for (int value : a)`.
-The rules for when to use references in a range-based loop are the same as for functions.
+Note that on line 7 we have for (int& value : a) because it needs to modify the elements in the vector a.
+The second loop does not need (or want) to modify anything, so it just uses for (int value : a).
+Try modifying line 7 to use for (int value : a).
+If you do so, you will notice that items in the vector are not modified.
+This is because value is now getting a copy of the current element.
+Changing that copy does not affect the original.

-Checkpoint 13.5.1.
+Checkpoint 13.7.1.

 Construct a block of code that loops over a vector called numbers and transforms the vector so each element is doubled.

-Checkpoint 13.5.2.
+Checkpoint 13.7.2.

 Suppose you have the vector vector<string> words = {"car", "cat", "switch", "alpha"}.
 Construct a block of code that makes each word upper case and results in the vector to vector<string> words = {"Car", "Cat", "Switch", "Alpha"}